-I fell in love with the paradise that is Bali over six years ago.
-Even though so much has changed on the island since then, it’s still one of my favorite places in the world.
+I fell in love with the paradise that is Bali over nine years ago now.
+And even though the island has changed so much since then, it’s still one of my favorite places in the world.
 You just need to know where to look and what to stay away from.

 First off some Bali facts & tips:

 - Citizens of 169 countries are eligible for free visa on arrival in Indonesia.
 You can check the list of countries here.

 - Be sure to keep your luggage tags within reach, sometimes you have to hand them in when exiting the airport.

 - Your passport must be valid at least six months from the day you plan on leaving Indonesia.

 - For cheap accommodation, I always use Agoda.com or Airbnb when traveling in Southeast Asia.
 Some of the more remote hotels and homestays are only listed on Agoda and Airbnb.

 - The currency is Indonesian Rupiah – 10.000 Rp is around 0,7 USD / 6 NOK

 - Visit in March/April(avoid Easter)/May when it’s still green from the rainy season and fewer people so you’ll get everything for cheap.